MaNicolas/AmazonHats/README.md

 - "Run as"
 - TestNG Suite

-As for the report, you can find it in the console or under "NuvolarTest\test-output\emailable-report.html", "NuvolarTest\test-output\index.html" or finally "NuvolarTest\test-output\testng-results.xml"
+As for the report, you can find it in the console or under "amazon-hats\test-output\emailable-report.html", "amazon-hats\test-output\index.html" or finally "amazon-hats\test-output\testng-results.xml"

 Please note that throughout my code, you will find those 2 lines: log.info("This line is for the console");